Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Experiments

 \subsection{Ablation studies}

-In this section, to perform ablation studies, we conduct all experiments on the test set of PHOENIX14T.\\ \\ \textbf{Impact of Key Components in MMSLT.} We conduct experiments to assess the influence of the key components constituting MMSLT, including the GSD-MLLM module, the multimodal-language alignment, and the description mapper.
+In this section, we conduct all ablation experiments using the test set of PHOENIX14T.
+For further ablation studies, please refer to the supplementary materials. \\ \\ \textbf{Impact of Key Components in MMSLT.} We conduct experiments to assess the influence of the key components constituting MMSLT, including the GSD-MLLM module, the multimodal-language alignment, and the description mapper.
 Tab.~\ref{tbl:add} presents the performance achieved by incrementally adding each component.

-A comparison between the first row, which translates using only sign language images, and the second row, which uses both sign language images and SL descriptions, indicates that the second row exhibits lower performance.
-This can be attributed to the modality gap between the sign language images and the corresponding SL descriptions.
+A comparison between the first row, which translates using only SL images, and the second row, which uses both SL images and SL descriptions, indicates that the second row exhibits lower performance.
+This can be attributed to the modality gap between the SL images and the corresponding SL descriptions.
 However, performance is substantially improved in the fourth row, where this gap is addressed through the multimodal-language alignment.
-Moreover, comparing the second and third rows demonstrates a significant performance gain when employing a description mapper that mitigates the input modality gap, even without alignment.
+In addition, a comparison of the third and fourth rows highlights the effectiveness of GSD-MLLM when paired with M-L Align, as it surpasses M-L Align alone.
+Moreover, comparing the second and fifth rows demonstrates a significant performance gain when employing a description mapper that mitigates the input modality gap, even without alignment.
 This highlights the importance of effectively utilizing modules capable of addressing the modality gap when incorporating SL descriptions.
 Finally, a comparison between the fourth and final rows shows improved performance with the addition of the description mapper.
 This suggests that when combined with other modules, the description mapper creates a synergistic effect.
-These findings underscore that each component of MMSLT plays a significant role in contributing to performance improvement. \\ \\ \textbf{Quantitative Evaluation of MLLMs and Prompts.} We evaluate MLLM-generated SL descriptions.
-Details on each MLLM’s characteristics are provided in the supplementary.
-First, to assess how effectively SL descriptions represent sign language images, we analyze the performance of using only SL descriptions without videos.
-Consistent with Sec.~\ref{sec:preliminary}, the LLaVA-OneVision 7B model performs best, focusing on SL components.
-We also identify a limitation in using descriptions alone, as indicated by the deficient BLEU-4 score.
-Next, we analyze the results obtained using SL descriptions from various MLLMs within the proposed framework.
-All models except InternVL2~\cite{chen2024internvlscalingvisionfoundation} outperform the previous gloss-free SOTA, SignLLM~\cite{gong2024llms}, highlighting consistent SLT improvements with SL descriptions.
+These findings underscore that each component of MMSLT plays a significant role in contributing to performance improvement.